apache/spark/docs/ec2-scripts.md

 -   Finally, if you get errors while running your jobs, look at the slave's logs for that job using the Mesos web UI (`http://<master-hostname>:8080`).

+# Configuration

+You can edit `/root/spark/conf/spark-env.sh` on each machine to set Spark configuration options, such as JVM options and, most crucially, the amount of memory to use per machine (`SPARK_MEM`).
+This file needs to be copied to **every machine** to reflect the change.
+The easiest way to do this is to use a script we provide called `copy-dir`.
+First edit your `spark-env.sh` file on the master, then run `~/mesos-ec2/copy-dir /root/spark/conf` to RSYNC it to all the workers.

+The [configuration guide]({{HOME_PATH}}configuration.html) describes the available configuration options.

 # Terminating a Cluster

 ***Note that there is no way to recover data on EC2 nodes after shutting